 “What year do you think it is?”
 He, being the therapist that he is, never gives me a straight answer; always opting for me to figure it out myself.
 Usually, I appreciate this about him but Tuesday, it gravely annoyed me.

 “…2006?”
-I hesitated before answering because I was attempting to logic my way out of a middle school flashback; obviously, my efforts were futile.
+I hesitated before answering because I was attempting to logic my way out of a middle school flashback; my efforts were futile.

 “What makes you think it’s 2006?” he asked.
 No judgement, merely curious and wanting to gain understanding.

 I don’t remember my answer but I do know that was the beginning of the end for me, at least that day.
-That session ended with an intense panic attack (brought on by another flashback) that took me a little longer than normal to come back from, even with J.’s help.
+That session ended with an intense panic attack (brought on by another flashback) that took me a little longer than usual to come back from, even with J.’s help.

 After reminiscing on the session, I grew frustrated with myself.
 Even while in the session, after the panic attack, I was frustrated.